 International Journal of Scientific Research in Dental and Medical Sciences

-Variation in Peak Expiratory Flow Rate with Anthropometric Parameters, BMI and Waist Hip Ratio among Medical Students: A Cross Sectional Study
+Association of Peak Expiratory Flow Rate with Anthropometric Parameters among Medical Students: A Cross-Sectional Study

 Document Type : Original Article